 Reinsurance agreements, whether facultative or automatic, may provide for recapture rights on the part of the ceding company.
 Recapture rights permit the ceding company to reassume all or a portion of the risk formerly ceded to the reinsurer after an agreed-upon period of time, generally 10 years, or in some cases due to changes in the financial condition or ratings of the reinsurer.
 Recapture of business previously ceded does not affect premiums ceded prior to the recapture of such business, but would reduce premiums in subsequent periods.
 Additionally, some treaties give the ceding company the right to request the Company to place assets in trust for their benefit to support their reserve credits, in the event of a downgrade of the Company's ratings to specified levels, generally non-investment grade levels, or if minimum levels of financial condition are not maintained.
 As of December 31, 2011 and 2010, these treaties had approximately \$1,277.2 million and \$1,138.5 million, respectively, in statutory reserves.
 Assets placed in trust continue to be owned by the Company, but their use is restricted based on the terms of the trust agreement.
 Securities with an amortized cost of \$1,534.0 million and \$1,419.3 million were held in trust to satisfy collateral requirements for reinsurance business for the benefit of certain RGA subsidiaries at December 31, 2011 and 2010, respectively.
 In addition, the Company's collateral finance facility has asset in trust requirements.
 See Note 14 - "Collateral Finance Facility" for additional information.
-Securities with an amortized cost of \$2,144.6 million and \$1,851.1 million, as of December 31, 2011 and 2010, respectively, under certain conditions, RGA may be obligated to move reinsurance from one RGA subsidiary company to another or make payments under the treaty.
-These conditions include change in control or ratings of the subsidiary, insolvency, nonperformance under a treaty, or loss of reinsurance license of such subsidiary.
+Securities with an amortized cost of \$2,144.6 million and \$1,851.1 million, as of December 31, 2011 and 2010, respectively, were held in trust to satisfy collateral requirements under certain third-party reinsurance treaties.
+Additionally, under certain conditions, RGA may be obligated to move reinsurance from one RGA subsidiary company to another or make payments under the treaty.
+These conditions include change in control or ratings of the subsidiary, insolvency, nonperformanc